9 Best Jira plugins

 Jira is Atlassian’s issue tracking program which focuses on agile project management and bug tracking.
 Jira offers a wide variety of plugins (also known as Jira add-ons), from design tools and language packs to CRM and document management.
 Plugins are pieces of software that provide additional functionalities — think of them as the equivalent of the apps on your phone.
 Each one offers a unique set of features and, if you choose the right one(s), makes your life easier and boosts your productivity.

-Here are the best, most functional, practical, popular and effective Jira plugins that will help you get the most out of Jira.
+In this article, we’ll explore the best, most functional, practical, popular, and effective Jira plugins that will help you get the most out of Jira.

 - improve your future schedules